 What I really crave in these moments is not for someone to throw a rope down, but for someone to climb into the hole with me.
 To feel what I feel.

-Dr. Gottman refers to empathy as a mind meld.
-To attune to your partner requires the ability to experience their feelings on such a level that that you almost become your partner.
+Dr. Gottman refers to empathy as a mind-meld.
+To attune to your partner requires the ability to experience their feelings on such a level that you almost become your partner.
 Empathy is so deeply connecting that it’s physical.

 This is why Brené Brown says empathy is vulnerable.
 To attune to your partner’s difficult feelings requires you to connect with that feeling within yourself.